powersync-ja/powersync-kotlin-swift-demo/README.md

 Open the project in XCode.

-Open the “_Secrets” file and fill in the placeholder values.
+Open the “_Secrets” file and fill in the placeholder values (more info can be found [here](https://docs.powersync.com/integration-guides/supabase)).

-You can find the Supabase values under "Project Settings" -> "API" in your Supabase dashboard — under the "URL" section, and anon key under "Project API keys".

-You can obtain your PowerSync Instance URL by following these steps:

-- In the project tree on the PowerSync dashboard, right click on the instance you created earlier
-- Click "Edit instance"
-- Click on "Instance URL" to copy the value

 ### Finish XCode configuration